How to get a dropped kerb installed

 Further guidance and how to apply

-You should read the full Guidance and Process document (pdf, 391KB) (opens new window) which gives further information about applying for a vehicle crossover and dropped kerb.
+You should read the full Guidance and Process document (word doc, 50KB) (opens new window) which gives further information about applying for a vehicle crossover and dropped kerb.

 To apply for a vehicle crossover and dropped kerb, you should complete the relevant application form on the highway excavation licence page located located on our excavation licence page.